adamgreen/Ferdinand20/README.md

 ![Photo of new PDB Installed #1](photos/20200926-01.jpg)
 ![Photo of new PDB Installed #2](photos/20200926-02.jpg)

 I made it smaller by dropping the large covered toggle switch for the manual/auto mode selection and instead used the same model as the power switch.
 I am currently using a green lit one since that is what I had on hand but I will probably purchase a red one and use it in the future instead.
 I also rotated the PCB by 90° which helped reduce the height of the enclosure.
-The OpenSCAD design was modified to take the dimensions of the PCB, switches, and label text to automatically calculate the smallest enclosure size.
+The OpenSCAD design was modified to take the dimensions of the PCB, switches, and label text to automatically calculate the smallest possible enclosure size.

 Once I had the size reduced, I added a top and removable back panel to hide the internal electronics and make it a bit more tolerant of wet outdoor conditions.